Skip to content

 To create a zPod you will need to provide a few parameters:

-• profile: The profile to use to deploy the zPod (use zcli profile list to list available profiles)
+• profile: The profile to use (use zcli profile list).
+If ff_zpod_default_profile is set, --profile can be omitted.

 ❯ zcli zpod create name -p profile -e endpoint